rocjs/roc/docs/Configuration.md

 #### `project`

 ##### `actions`
 A function or an array of functions and/or objects.
-The functions work in the same way as for extensions and the same with the objects.
+The functions and objects work in the same way as for extensions.

-See the documentation for the extensions that are used in the project or the generated documentation from `roc meta docs` for the available hooks that the project can register itself on.
+See the documentation for the extensions that are used in the project or the generated documentation from `roc meta docs` for the available hooks that the project can register actions on.

 [See more here about the general structure.](/docs/Hooks.md#actions)

 ##### `init`
 A function that work much in the [same way as for extensions](/docs/RocObject.md#init).
 Can be used to modify the context in an advanced way.
-Most user will not need to use this.
+Most users will not need to use this.

 __Example__
 ```javascript